edawson/ROV-spec/README.md

 ### Output types
 An output describes a file or vale output by a function.
 Like inputs, they must have their global location defined and receive an md5sum.

+## ROV theory
+ROV is a tidy-translatable data format, meaning:
+- The overall structure is implicitly a table where:
+    - Every row is a single atomic observation
+    - Every column is a single variable

+However, columns are not always delimited by the same character, so they may become compressed into what appears as a single column but is in fact multiple variables.
+While not truly tidy, a series of string split operations and sorts could produce a tidy format with only the information present in the table.

+In addition to being tidy-translatable, ROV has the following tenets:
+- ROV objects (lines of a ROV file) are immutable (i.e. cannot be modified later in the same description).
+This means ROV is purely functional.
+- Input objects must be defined in a globally-accessible manner.
+This means that files on cloud storage receive the proper prefix (e.g. "gs://" for Google Cloud) and local files receive "file://" AND require a "SYS:Z:<TAG>" system name tag.
+- Some ROV types (e.g. X / executable lines) require specific tags to maintain universal operability.
+- Complex operations such as forks and joins are declarative (i.e. the commands to split and join used are clearly described).

+## ROV as a computation graph
+ROV is simply designed to be a record of work.
+However, a ROV file also describes a complete computation graph when the following criteria are met:
+1. All inputs are globally accessible
+2. All functions (i.e. commands) are accessible from the runtime environment.
+3. All parameters are defined.

+When these conditions are met, ROV should perfectly model a computation graph and its flow.
+This means it should be translatable to other workflow languages such as WDL, CWL, nextflow, etc.

+## Difference between ROV and Workflow Languages
+ROV describes the full computational flow and the complete set of inputs / outputs.
+In this sense, it is akin to a workflow language combined with the input descriptors.
+However, ROV requires much stronger description of inputs / intermediate files / outputs.
+ROV is also intended to be written programatically for a single run, whereas workflow scripts are written by hand and run programatically on many inputs.

+### Reserved tags
+ROV supports SAM-style tags (i.e. char keys, a type, and an arbitrary value).
+Some special keys are reserved by ROV.

+- CT:S:\<val\> : file creation time.
+- DI:S:\<val\> : digest (default: md5) of an input, parameter, or executable
+- SYS:S:\<val\> : system name tag

 ### Converting between WDL and ROV
 WDL (as well as many other workflow description languages) define similar concepts to ROV.
 Given a set of inputs and